Efren Paredes, Jr. Resentencing Hearing Support Letter

 Web Site: www.4Efren.com

 I am writing regarding the future resentencing hearing of Efren Paredes, Jr., Berrien County Trial Court case number 89-1127-FC-Z.

-Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change throughout the past 29 years of his imprisonment.
+Efren has exhibited compelling evidence he possesses the capacity to learn, grow, and change approaching 32 years of his imprisonment.
 He has made numerous selfless contributions to society mentoring young people, fostering violence reduction, and improving race relations.
 Additionally, he has successfully completed a broad range of education and self-help programs which have helped him develop invaluable communication and conflict resolution skills.
 He has used these skills to help enrich his life and those he comes into contact with.

 Countless posts documenting evidence of the positive body of work Efren has done transforming lives are featured on various blogs and social media sites across the Internet.
 Archived interviews Efren has done with various print, television, and radio media, both nationally, and internationally, are also featured on dozens of websites.
 You can click here to view a list of his impressive accomplishments.

 Of the prisoners who were 15-years-old at the time of their arrest, 90% of them have received 25- to 60-year sentences or sentences equaling the time they have already served, making them eligible for parole consideration.
 The average minimum sentence they have received is 28.5 years.
 I believe Efren is also equally deserving of fairly receiving a sentence proportionate to those similarly situated.

-The Berrien County Prosecutor's Office filed a motion with the trial court on July 21, 2016 --- two years ago -- seeking an unwarranted LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
+The Berrien County Prosecutor's Office filed a motion with the trial court on July 21, 2016 --- over four years ago -- seeking an unwarranted LWOP sentence against Efren when he is resentenced which he clearly does not qualify as a candidate to receive according to the standards outlined by the U.S. Supreme Court.
 I respectfully request that you dismiss the motion and impose a more reasonable and humane sentence of 30 to 60 years which is permitted according to MCL 769.25(9).